Muskies can't survive Prairie in season-ending loss

 Schroeder finished the match with 18 assists, leaving her with 599 for the season and 605 for her career.
 She also registered an ace.

-Jansen led the team in kills for the match with 13 and had four digs.
-Seaman’s five kills means she ends her junior campaign with 223 and the team high.
+Jansen led the team in kills with 13 and had four digs.
+Seaman’s five kills mean she ends her junior campaign with 223 and the team high.
 Jansen finished close behind and notched north of 190 kills for the second consecutive season after leading the Muskies as a sophomore with 194.

-Senior Kyleia Salayrs led a last-ditch effort for the Muskies to get back in it.
+Senior Kyleia Salyars led a last-ditch effort for the Muskies to get back in it.

-Salyars closed her career with both of her aces in the third to give Muscatine an 8-7 lead in Set 3.
-The Muskies would hold a two-point advantage shortly after, but like the first two sets, the Hawks proved to be too much.
+Salyars closed her career with both of her two aces in the third set to give Muscatine an 8-7 lead.
+The Muskies held a two-point advantage shortly after, but like the first two sets, the Hawks proved to be too much.

 “We got on a run in the third,” Lukavsky said.
 “We kind of started to figure things out again in the third, but (Prairie) also had some momentum and it was a good, loud crowd.